16 Milwaukee Nicknames and the Reasons for Them

 Brew City

-By the end of the 19th century, Milwaukee boasted a number of large breweries, including Pabst, Schlitz, and Miller.
-Not only did these breweries produce a wide variety of beers, but their products were distributed all over the world, putting Milwaukee on the beer map.
+By the end of the 19th century, the city boasted several large breweries, including Pabst and Miller.
+Their products were distributed worldwide, putting Milwaukee on the beer map.

 Cream City

-A bridge with moving cars over a river near buildings
+A bridge with moving cars over a river, near colorful buildings on a nice day

-Milwaukee was a hub of industry in the late 19th century
+Milwaukee was a hub for several industries in the late 19th century

 MKE

-Many cities will adopt their nearest airport's IATA code as an informal nickname, and Milwaukee is no different.
-So, MKE is a rather straightforward name for Milwaukee and has become one of the most popular ways to refer to the city.
+Many cities adopt their nearest airport's IATA code as an informal nickname, and Milwaukee is no different.
+"MKE," short for Milwaukee Mitchell International Airport, has become one of the most popular ways to refer to the city.

 An aerial shot of a city with buildings of varying heights, parking lots, and trees